bhauman/devcards/README.md

 Then visit `http://localhost:3449/devcards/index.html`

-The code for cards you see in the devcards interface is located in the `example_src` directory.
+The code for the cards you are viewing in the devcards interface is located in the `example_src` directory.

 Go ahead and edit the code in the examples and see how the devcards interface responds.